-Farmers and growers are being encouraged to enter the Ballance Farm Environment Awards for 2018-19.
+Farmers and growers are being encouraged to enter this year’s Ballance Farm Environment Awards.

 Developed by Ballance and AgResearch, MitAgator measures the loss of four main farm contaminants -- nitrogen, phosphorous, sediment and E. coli.